stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

               "node_modules/ngx-extended-pdf-viewer/assets/pdf.worker.js"
             ]

+3. Copy the images from the assets folder of the library to the assets folder of your project.
+    Modify the "angular.json" (or ".angular-cli.json") file like so:

+           "assets": [
+              "src/favicon.ico",
+              "src/assets",
+              {
+                "glob": "**/*",
+                "input": "./node_modules/ngx-extended-pdf-viewer/assets/images",
+                "output": "./assets/images"
+              }
+            ],
+            ...

+    The first two entries of the "assets" key should already be there.
+You only have to add the Json object beginning with "glob".

-3. Add "NgxExtendedPdfViewerModule" to the import section of your module file.
+4)  Add "NgxExtendedPdfViewerModule" to the import section of your module file.
 If you IDE doesn't find the import automatically, here it is:

             import { NgxExtendedPdfViewerModule } from 'ngx-extended-pdf-viewer';

-4. Now you can display the PDF file using "<ngx-extended-pdf-viewer src="'assets/example.pdf'"></ngx-extended-pdf-viewer>".
+5)  Now you can display the PDF file using "<ngx-extended-pdf-viewer src="'assets/example.pdf'"></ngx-extended-pdf-viewer>".

 ## Configuration